s1owjke/prisma-rls/README.md

 [![Published on npm](https://img.shields.io/npm/v/prisma-rls?color=brightgreen)](https://www.npmjs.com/package/prisma-rls) [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-> 🚧 The package is under active development, public api could be changed
+> 🚧 The package is currently under active development, so it's not recommended for production

-The classic approach to implementing Row-Level Security (RLS) requires a database with built-in support and writing row-level security policies for tables.
+Row-Level Security (RLS) traditionally requires databases with native support and custom security policies for each table.

-This library offers an alternative approach - an extension to the Prisma client that adds additional "where" clauses to all model queries.
-This approach doesn't require RLS support on the database side (for example, in MySQL).
+This library provides an alternative: a Prisma client extension that automatically adds "where" clauses to all model queries.
+This method works without database-side RLS support (e.g., in MySQL).

-It's important to keep in mind that this extension doesn't cover raw queries.
-In such cases, you should take care of it yourself or use classic approach.
+Note that this extension doesn't apply to raw queries.
+For those, you must handle them manually or choose database with built-in support.

-## How to use it
+## Quick start

-Define permissions for all models in your schema.
+Specify permissions for each model in your schema.

 ```typescript
 import { Prisma } from "@prisma/client";